N-anle/django-book-tracker/README.md

 ## Setup Procedure (General Outline) 🏃

-While specific setup instructions are beyond the scope of the provided code snippet, a typical deployment of this Django application would involve:

 1. Ensuring the presence of a Python interpreter on the target system.
 2. Installing the Django framework using the pip package manager (`pip install Django`).
 3. Executing database migrations to establish the necessary database schema (`python manage.py migrate`).